 Because Webflow offers an SLA, you can check on the status of its systems at any time using its support website.

-Unless you are interested in a full e-commerce builder (though those with technical experience can leverage Webflow’s integration support to hook up an e-commerce system), Webflow is certainly a solid choice for those wanting a powerful yet accessible site builder.
+Unless you are interested in a full e-commerce builder (though it does look like many of those tools will be coming soon), Webflow is certainly a solid choice for those wanting a powerful yet accessible site builder.